timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 006A-PUBLIC HEALTH SERVICE/SUBCHAPTER II-GENERAL POWERS AND DUTIES/Part D-Primary Health Care/subpart i-health centers.md

       * (iv) rural residency support programs.

-#### (j) Distribution of funds
+#### (i) Distribution of funds
 * #### (1) In general
   * In awarding grants under this section, the Director shall ensure, to the greatest extent possible, that such grants are equitably distributed among the geographical regions of the United States.

 * #### (2) Telehealth networks
-  * In awarding grants under subsection (d)(1) for a fiscal year, the Director shall ensure that—

-    * (A) not less than 50 percent of the funds awarded shall be awarded for projects in rural areas; and
+  * In awarding grants under subsection (d)(1) for a fiscal year, the Director shall ensure that not less than 50 percent of the funds awarded shall be awarded for projects in rural areas.

-    * (B) the total amount of funds awarded for such projects for that fiscal year shall be not less than the total amount of funds awarded for such projects for fiscal year 2001 under section 254c of this title (as in effect on the day before October 26, 2002).

-#### (k) Use of funds
+#### (j) Use of funds
 * #### (1) Telehealth network program
   * The recipient of a grant under subsection (d)(1) may use funds received through such grant for salaries, equipment, and operating or other costs, including the cost of—

     * (A) developing and delivering clinical telehealth services that enhance access to community-based health care services in rural areas, frontier communities, or medically underserved areas, or for medically underserved populations;

-    * (B) developing and acquiring, through lease or purchase, computer hardware and software, audio and video equipment, computer network equipment, interactive equipment, data terminal equipment, and other equipment that furthers the objectives of the telehealth network grant program;
+    * (B) developing and acquiring, through lease or purchase, equipment that furthers the objectives of the telehealth network grant program;

     * (C)(i) developing and providing distance education, in a manner that enhances access to care in rural areas, frontier communities, or medically underserved areas, or for medically underserved populations; or